gajanan43/spring_boot/06_Hibernate.md

 4) Create a hibernate.cfg.xml file inside resources folder(write a connection property for DB)
 5) Write a main file(CURD operation)

-- Hibernate is ORM(Object Relation Mapping) Framework.
-- It is solve the problem of jdbc beacuse there in write lot of qurey.

 ## Method in Hibernate:
 1) persist -> To insert data into the DB